pyMultiVideo/docs/docs/user-guide/faqs.md

 #### Frequency of buffer emptying

-2. Every time the frames are set to the program to be encoded, all of the images currently in the buffer retrieved (until no more are left).
+2. Every time the frames are sent to the program to be encoded, all of the images currently in the buffer are retrieved (until no more are left).
 This ensures that the buffer is continuously being emptied, making sure that the buffer never approaches being full.
 This is implemented as follows.

 ```python